Non-Designated Heritage Assets

 A properly prepared and adopted Neighbourhood Plan has legal status alongside SODC’s Local Plan and will eventually sit alongside the Local Plan 2033 as a part of the Local Development Scheme.
 This means that it must be taken into account when applications are considered for planning permission.

-If we do not have a Neighbourhood Development Plan, the SODC Local Plan 2033 - Sites and General policies document will control these decisions.
+If we do not have a Neighbourhood Development Plan, the South Oxfordshire Local Plan 2011 - 2035 document will control these decisions.

 Who is writing our Neighbourhood Plan?